St4ckben/StomPop/README.md

 ## 4. How to change the onboarded sounds ?

+**The sounds must be converted to mono unsigned 8-bit PCM 22050 Hz.
+Frequencies up to 32000Hz are supported but best results are achieved with 22050 Hz.**

 1. Open the stompbox case and remove the Micro-SD card from the Micro-SD card reader.
 2. Connect the Micro-SD card to a computer
 3. Make a copy of the Micro-SD card content